What should you bring with you and what should you definitely leave at home when you are visiting Dubai?

 - Cameras– unless you are a pro, your smartphone will really suffice for most occasions.
 Action shots though you may well want a GoPro – and if you want to catch the Burj Khalifa in one shoot you’ll find yourself wishing you had a wide-angle lens with you!

 - Battery pack – almost as important as your phone these days.
-You may want ot note that phones do use more battery in the heat so especially if you’ve been snap happy you may go through your phone battery faster than normal.
-Battery packs are becoming much slimmer and lighter, we recommend you pack from 1000 amp onwards.
-(NB these need to be packed in your carry on not stowed underneath when on the plane to Dubai)
+You may want to note that phones do use more battery in the heat so especially if you’ve been snap happy you may go through your phone battery faster than normal.
+Battery packs are becoming much slimmer and lighter, we recommend you pack from 10000 amp onwards.
+(NB these need to be packed in your carry on not stowed underneath when on the plane to Dubai).

 - Laptop and charger – totally up you if you work on the road but there’s not much your smartphone can’t do these days, just take note on our comments with adaptors and wattage brining any of your electronics.